Legacy of the Roman Empire: In popular culture

 The Oath of the Horatii, by the French painter Jacques-Louis David, depicts a Roman legend about a 7th-century BC dispute between Rome and Alba Longa.

 The 1979 film Monty Python's Life of Brian features a famous scene in which a revolutionary asks "what have the Romans ever done for us?", prompting the other members to incrementally add items to an increasingly lengthy series of achievements and contributions to public welfare.

 In September 2023, an internet trend emerged primarily on social media app TikTok, revolving around asking men "how often do you think of the Roman Empire?"
 The trend originated in August 2023, stemming from an Instagram reel from a 32-year-old Swedish Roman reenactor Artur Hulu; known online as Gaius Flavius.
 In the reel, he declared that women are not aware of how often men think of the Roman Empire, asking the former to ask their "husband, boyfriend, father, or brother."
 Hulu stated that he posed the demand after noticing a gender disparity in interest in Roman Empire.

 These TikToks primarily featured women asking their boyfriends how often they thought of the Roman Empire.
 Many of the men in these videos respond by stating that they think of it frequently, leading to shock from the women.
 Not all reactions from the men were universal; in one viral TikTok, when asked by his wife, one husband responds "Like the Nicki Minaj album?" likely in reference to Minaj's alter ego and her eponymous 2011 song.
 Another user on the app stated that she thought about the Roman Empire all the time, before positioning herself in front of a playlist of Minaj's music.
 In the videos, many men frequently boasted of the accomplishments of the Roman Empire, such as the size of the empire, their technological advancements such as the aqueducts, and its military prowess.

+Since the 16th century, Shakespeare had been adapting classical Roman history into stories about passion, patriotism and honour.
+Julius Caesar and Antony & Cleopatra are both set around Ancient Rome, and although there is some historical accuracy, Shakespeare took creative liberties here and there.
+For example, he added doublets and hats into his play even though the Romans wore togas.
+Movies set in ancient Rome average about one major release every 2 to 5 years.
+Following the massive "sword-and-sandal" era of the 1950s and 60s, the genre slowed down significantly, though recent years have seen a steady trickle of historical epics and occasional high-concept sci-fi reimaginings.

+When Mount Vesuvius erupted in 79 CE, the city of Rome itself was largely spared from physical destruction, though ash clouds temporarily blanketed the region.
+The event primarily obliterated nearby affluent resort towns like Pompeii and Herculaneum.
+In the aftermath, the Roman Empire survived intact, but the disaster caused significant cultural, political, and societal shockwaves.